Efficient Graph Knowledge Distillation from GNNs to Kolmogorov--Arnold Networks via Self-Attention Dynamic Sampling: EXPERIMENTS

 \section{EXPERIMENTS}

 This section first presents the datasets used in the experiments, followed by a detailed description of the baseline methods and experimental setup.
 We then provide a comparison of SA-DSD with the main baseline methods, highlighting its advantages in computational efficiency and performance.
-Additionally, we compare SA-DSD with state-of-the-art graph knowledge distillation methods.
+Additionally, we compare SA-DSD with state of the art graph knowledge distillation methods.
 Finally, we validate the effectiveness of each SA-DSD component through ablation experiments and visualization analysis.